 Environmental Health at West Chester University is a great academic and career choice.
 We are a nationally-accredited MPH program that prepares advanced students for an exciting career working to solve the most pressing environmental problems of today and tomorrow.
 Environmental Health professionals anticipate, recognize, evaluate and control hazards that can affect human health in both the natural and built environment.
 Environmental Health professionals are strong scientists who apply their skills to solving environmental problems.
 Our graduates are in demand and are widely employed in the pharmaceutical industry, hospitals, universities, environmental consulting firms, food supply and distribution companies, state and federal government, and county health departments.
-Experts trained in Environmental Health are increasingly short in supply but long in demand; for a brief illustration of what we do see the video here .
+Experts trained in Environmental Health are increasingly short in supply but long in demand; for a brief illustration of what we do visit the Association of Environmental Health Academic Programs website.
 At that same link you can also read the article “Environmental Health Workforce Shortage Puts the Health of People and the Environment at Risk.”

 MPH Environmental Health Track candidates should have an undergraduate degree in a science, engineering or public health field but others with extensive coursework in the sciences are also invited to apply.
 We seek applicants with an undergraduate background that includes a year of biology with labs, including microbiology; a year and a half of chemistry with labs, including organic chemistry; math including pre-calculus and a basic statistics course.
 A broad familiarity with environmental health science is a distinct advantage.